 Next, “chemical-free” color.
 Long-lasting hair color that’s free from ammonia is relatively easy to find, but most at-home permanent hair dyes still contain peroxide.
 Why?
 Because it makes the coloring process far more efficient.

-“I’ve spoken to a lot of chemists that develop at-home hair dye, and they have looked at alternatives to peroxide and ammonia,” says Michael Douglas.
-“But the bottom line is you don’t want to compromise on the effectiveness of the product by just putting in these alternative ingredients that don’t actually work as well.”
+“I’ve spoken to a lot of chemists who develop at-home hair dye, and they have looked at alternatives to peroxide and ammonia,” says Michael Douglas.
+“But the bottom line is you don’t want to compromise on the effectiveness of the product by just putting in alternative ingredients that don’t actually work as well.”

 If you are fearful of a chemical overload, stick to semi-permanent dye, hair toners, and pigment-packed shampoos instead.
 “The pro of dyes without a development solution is that they can make your hair look super shiny, freshen tone, and camouflage grey a little.
 The only real con with these is that if your hair is damaged and porous, the color may last a little longer.”
 Chances are, though, if you've chosen the color, you probably like it, so that's not always a bad thing.